holycrap872/ucls-ml-ai/CourseMaterial/07_ai_in_society/00_chat_gpt_blurry_jpeg/lesson_plan.md

 - `chat_gpt_is_a_blurry_jpeg` printed out
 - `common_docs/discussion_rubric.pdf` printed out
     - https://docs.google.com/document/d/1htBJzHZhl1WrUBdPLBfw9R0MZVbdWIPt5LizYEP9VN4
+- `ethical_issues_in_ai.docx` printed out

 ### Actual Lesson

 - Reflection
     - Bayes
+    - How felt on quiz
     - All lessons so far
 - New unit
     - Role of data and AI in society
         - Series of discussions based on readings the night before
     - Reemphasize rubric
 - Today going to have discussion on previous night's reading
     - Hand out discussion rubric